csbala/YouTube-Download/README.md

   - Ensure `yt-dlp` is installed and up to date (`pip install -U yt-dlp`).
   - Verify your `www.youtube.com_cookies.txt` file is valid and not expired.
   - Check if `links.txt` exists and contains valid YouTube URLs.
-- **File Names Still Cluttered**:
-  - The script uses regex to clean titles, but some videos may have unusual naming.
-Adjust the `--replace-in-metadata` patterns in the script if needed.
 - **Foundry VTT Import Fails**:
   - Ensure the `.webm` files were downloaded to the correct folder within Foundry’s data directory.
   - Verify the `path` in the JSON matches the relative path in Foundry (e.g., `Music_Import/apple/...`).